 1. What is first-degree arson under CRS 18-4-102?

-In Colorado, first-degree arson is described by CRS 18-4-102.
-It prohibits knowingly setting a fire or explosion that damages someone else’s building or occupied structure.
+In Colorado, first-degree arson is defined in CRS 18-4-102.
+This section prohibits knowingly setting a fire or explosion that damages someone else’s building or occupied structure.
 That building has to be owned by someone else.
 The arson has to be done without that person’s consent.

 The crucial factors that make arson a first-degree arson are:

 - You set fire to a “building or occupied structure,” and

 - The fire or explosion damaged the building.

 1.1.
 What does it mean to “own” a building under CRS 18-4-102?